 In this paper the analysis and interpretation of this event is reported.
-After a brief description of the apparatus (Sect.
-2), the event measurement and analysis are reported in Sects.
-3 and 4, respectively.
-The statistical significance of the observation is discussed in Sect.
-5.
+After a brief description of the apparatus (section 2), the event measurement and analysis are reported in sections 3 and 4, respectively.
+The statistical significance of the observation is discussed in section 5.